There are no fiduciary duties for a successor trustee of California trusts to perform until the creator of the trust cannot perform their duties.

 The successor takes on trustee responsibilities upon death or incapacity.

-Successor Duties in California
+Successor Trustee Fiduciary Duties

-Upon Death: When the grantor or creator of the trust dies, the successor trustee’s duties are to administer the trust.
+The successor trustee’s duties are to administer the trust.

 Fiduciary responsibilities executing the trust include: